-The Issuer enters into transactions with special purpose entities ("SPEs") in its normal course of business, and certain SPEs with which it transacts business are not consolidated and their assets and liabilities are off- balance sheet.
+The Issuer enters into transactions with special purpose entities ("SPEs") in its normal course of business, and certain SPEs with which it transacts and conducts business are not consolidated and their assets and liabilities are off-balance sheet.
 The Issuer may have to exercise significant management judgement in applying relevant accounting consolidation standards, either initially or after the occurrence of certain events that may require the Issuer to reassess whether consolidation is required.
-Accounting standards relating to consolidation, and their interpretation, have changed and may continue to change.
 If the Issuer is required to consolidate an SPE, its assets and liabilities would be recorded on the Issuer's consolidated balance sheets and the Issuer would recognise related gains and losses in its consolidated statements of operations, and this could have an adverse impact on the Issuer's results of operations and capital and leverage ratios.

-For further information on the extent of the Issuer's involvement in SPEs, refer to "Note 37 - Interests in Other Entities" in the notes to the consolidated financial statements in the 2021 CSi Annual Report.
+For further information on the extent of the Issuer's transactions with and commitments to SPEs, refer to "Note 36 - Interests in Other Entities" in the notes to the consolidated financial statements in the 2022 CSi Annual Report.

-The Issuer is exposed to climate change risks, which could adversely affect its reputation, business operations, clients and customers, as well as the creditworthiness of its counterparties
+The Issuer is exposed to Environmental, Social and Governance ("ESG") risks, including climate change, which could adversely affect its business operations, reputation, clients and customers, as well as the creditworthiness of its counterparties

-The Issuer operates in many regions, countries and communities around the world where its businesses, and the activities of its clients, could be impacted by climate change, which poses both short- and long-term risks to the Issuer and its clients.
-Climate change could expose the Issuer to financial risk either through its physical (e.g., climate or weather-related events) or transitional (e.g., changes in climate policy or in the regulation of financial institutions with respect to climate change risks) effects.
+The Issuer operates in many regions, countries and communities around the world where its businesses, and the activities of its clients, could be impacted by climate change and broader ESG-related issues.
+These issues pose both short- and long-term risks to the Issuer and its clients.
+Climate change could expose the Issuer to financial risk either through its physical (e.g., climate or weather-related events) or transition (e.g., changes in climate policy or in the regulation of financial institutions with respect to climate change risks) effects.
 Transition risks could be further accelerated by the increasingly frequent occurrence of changes in the physical climate, such as hurricanes, floods, wildfires and extreme temperatures.

 Physical and transition climate risks could have a financial impact on the Issuer either directly, through its physical assets, costs and operations, or indirectly, through its financial relationships with its clients.
-These risks are varied and include, but are not limited to, the risk of declines in asset values, including in connection with the Issuer's real estate investments, credit risk associated with loans and other credit exposures to its clients, business risk, including loss of revenues associated with reducing exposure to traditional business with clients that do not have a credible transition plan, decrease in assets under management if such clients decide to move assets away and increased defaults and reallocation of capital as a result of changes in global policies, and regulatory risk, including ongoing legislative and regulatory uncertainties and changes regarding climate risk management and best practices.
-Additionally, the risk of reduced availability of insurance, operational risk related to Issuer-owned buildings and infrastructure, the risk of significant interruptions to business operations, as well as the need to make changes in response to those consequences are further examples of climate-related risks.
+These risks are varied and include. but are not limited to, the risk of declines in values and/or liquidity of assets, including in connection with the Issuer's real estate investments, credit risk associated with loans and other credit exposures to its clients, business risk, including loss of revenues associated with reducing exposure to traditional business with clients that do not have a credible transition plan, decrease in assets under management if such clients decide to move assets away and increased defaults and reallocation of capital as a result of changes in global policies, and regulatory risk, including ongoing legislative and regulatory uncertainties and changes regarding climate risk management and best practices.
+Additionally, the risk of reduced availability of insurance, operational risk related to the Issuer-owned buildings and infrastructure, the risk of significant or prolonged interruptions to business operations, as well as the need to make changes in response to those consequences are further examples of climate-related risks.